guimachiavelli/sandberg-application/content/projects/01-study0203/desc.md

 # Studies 02 and 03

 I’m currently dividing my time between two studies.
-The first focus on poetry and generative processes of uncreative writing, whilst the second is still in its infancy and is interested in recursion as a concept applied to neurotic behaviour.
+The first focuses on poetry and generative processes of uncreative writing, whilst the second is still in its infancy and is interested in recursion as a concept applied to neurotic behaviour.

 ==============================================